nikolovlazar/egghead-beginners-guide-nextjs/lessons/lesson-14/README.md

 ## 🚀 Exercise

-In this lesson, we're going to add the `"lazar.png"` image (which is at the root of this project) to the Home page using the `Image` component.
+Add the `"lazar.png"` image (which is at the root of this project) to the Home page using the `Image` component.

 ## ⭐️ Challenge